lincolnloop/easyconf/README.rst

     Help text to use in the configuration file for this variable.

 ``cast``
-    A callable to convert an incoming value (from the environment or configuration file) to the correct Python type.
+    A callable to convert an incoming value (from the environment or default value) to the correct Python type.

+    Set the ``cast_from_config`` attribute of this callable to ``True`` if it is safe to cast from the configuration file as well.

 ``Config`` Object options